Search SDK for iOS

 .

-If a user has searched in your app before, the Search SDK will always suggest results from their search history.
-If the user also has a list of favorite search results, the SDK will suggest recent results as well as any favorites that match the query.
+The Search SDK is designed to enhance user experience by utilizing past search data.
+If a user has before conducted searches in your application, the SDK will automatically suggest results from their search history.
+Additionally, if the user has a list of favorite search results, the SDK will not only suggest recent results but also include any favorites that correspond to the current query.

 History

-The Search UI SDK uses history in two ways:
+The Search UI SDK utilizes search history in the following ways:

-- When a user clicks on the empty search bar the SDK will automatically show recent searches in reverse chronological order.
+- When a user clicks on the empty search bar, the SDK will automatically display recent searches in reverse chronological order.

-- When a user starts to type a query the SDK will use the history to populate the suggestions drop down.
+- When a user begins to type a query, the SDK leverages the search history to populate the suggestions in the dropdown menu.

-You can also access a device’s history using Search Core via ServiceProvider
+Additionally, you can access a device's search history using the Search Core via the ServiceProvider

 (ServiceProvider.shared.localHistoryProvider